zhang-tuo-pdf/zhang-tuo-pdf/README.md

 ## Greetings!
-I am Tuo Zhang, an young machine learning researcher and PhD student from USC📖.
+I am Tuo Zhang, an young machine learning researcher and PhD student📖.

 I am a Ph.D. student interested in federated learning, time-series forecasting and Internet of Things.
 I am very proud to work in vITAL lab